[?] Subscribe To This Site

 They have banded many hummingbirds and tracked their marvelous migrations.

-As a result, we now know scientifically that hummingbirds do not migrate because of a lack of nectar.
+As a result, we now know scientifically that hummingbirds do not migrate because of a lack of nectar or we stop feeding hummingbirds.

 It is the length of daylight in autumn and spring that triggers the hormones that cause hummingbirds to migrate.